×

 Experience the mysteries and the wealth of medieval history of the Hakata Old Town area for an experience that will remain in your heart and memories for years to come.

-Hakata Old Town Website
+History and Heritage in Hakata Old Town

 <Seaside Momochi Area>